RoXuS/pocexpress/README.md

-pocexpress
+PocExpress
 ==========

-A simple structure for nodejs projects (with expressjs)
+A simple structure for nodejs projects (with expressjs).
+Ideal for rest api but not only.